Korea's Beautiful Four Seasons

 Korea is geographically situated in a temperate climate zone at medium latitude.
 As a result, it has four distinct seasons.
 In general, spring is from March to May, summer from June to August, autumn from September to November, and winter from December to February.
 The weather in spring and autumn is clear and dry due to the influence of anticyclones; summer

-is hot and humid due to Korea's location on the North Pacific Edge; and in winter, continental high pressure brings cold and dry weather.
+is hot and humid due to Korea's location on the North Pacific Edge; and in winter, continental high pressure brings cold, dry weather.

 >> Spring: Season of Budding Flowers

 Spring season in Korea is usually between March and May.
-The warmer weather causes trees and grass to bud, but the temperature can also vary greatly, causing seasonal occurrences like spring colds1.
-The daily temperature range2 varies greatly in the spring and the weather can be dry3.
-The Asian dust phenomenon4 and northeasterly winds5 are most prominent during this time.
+The warmer weather causes trees and grass to bud, but the temperature can also vary greatly, causing seasonal occurrences like spring colds*.
+The daily temperature range* varies greatly in the spring and the weather can be dry*.
+The Asian dust phenomenon* and northeasterly winds* are most prominent during this time.
 Various flowers bloom in the mild and warm spring weather; azaleas, forsythias, and royal azaleas are the forerunners of spring in Korea.
 In April and May, the flowers are in full bloom, attracting people to mountains and parks.
-In rural areas, spring is the time to start planting rice and potatoes, sow vegetable seeds, and to prune the branches of fruit trees.
+In rural areas, spring is the time to start planting rice and potatoes, sow vegetable seeds, and prune the branches of fruit trees.

 - Spring colds usually occur in early spring.
 This phenomenon is caused by the Siberian air mass rising in the winter, which lasts until early spring.
 Spring colds accompany strong winds and a significant drop in temperature, so it feels like the winter season is back.
 The phenomenon usually occurs two or three times in early spring.